floatingatoll/nubis-dpaste/nubis/cloudformation/README.md

 aws cloudformation delete-stack --stack-name nubis-dpaste
 ```

 After creating or updating a stack you might need to update Consul.
-Run this command to take any (properly described) Cloudformation outputs and insert or update them in Consul:
+Run this command to take any (properly described) CloudFormation outputs and insert or update them in Consul:
 ```bash
 nubis-consul --stack-name nubis-dpaste --settings nubis/cloudformation/parameters.json get-and-update
 ```